Cheapest fixed energy tariff for summer 2026 (UK guide)

 Estimated annual cost:

 These scenarios exclude VAT differences (domestic energy is typically charged at 5% VAT) and ignore potential changes to usage across seasons.
+The £1,862 cap figure is for a typical-consumption dual-fuel home; your own cap-equivalent cost scales with your actual usage.
 Real quotes will reflect current supplier pricing and your exact profile.

 Costs, exclusions and common pitfalls (so “cheap” stays cheap)

-Fixed tariffs can be great value, but the details matter.
+Fixed tariffs can be great value, especially with the cap rising on 1 July 2026, but the details matter.
 Here are the most common reasons people pick a “cheap” tariff and later find it wasn’t cheap for their circumstances.

 1) Exit fees when life changes

-If you might move home after summer 2026 (or change tenancy), exit fees can turn a good deal into a costly one.
+If you might move home in late 2026 (or change tenancy), exit fees can turn a good deal into a costly one.
 Always check:

 - Exit fees per fuel (electricity and gas can be separate)